US tries to ID hundreds of al Qaeda contacts after Yemen raid

 Washington (CNN)Several US officials told CNN Thursday that the US is now taking action to locate and monitor hundreds of people or "contacts" found as part the intelligence retrieved during the deadly raid last month in Yemen targeting al Qaeda in the Arabian Peninsula.

-Some of these people are believed to be in the West but not in the Unites States.
+Some of these people are believed to be in the West, but not in the United States.

-The government is taking action to find and monitor these AQAP-linked individuals because of the threat to Europe they may pose, the officials added.
+The government is taking action to find and monitor these AQAP-linked individuals because of the threat they may pose to Europe, the officials added.

-The fact that officials are actively pursuing leads uncovered from the raid indicates that the intelligence was indeed actionable despite some media reports to the contrary.
+The fact that officials said they are actively pursuing leads uncovered from the raid indicates that the intelligence was indeed actionable despite some media reports to the contrary.

 The terabyte's worth of intelligence gathered from computers and cell phones is now being reviewed at the National Media Exploitation Center outside Washington, which analyzes documents, electronic media, cell phones, video and audio tapes seized on overseas missions.

-Defense officials have told CNN that information pertaining to the location of safe havens, explosives manufacturing, training and targets were acquired in the January ground operation.
+Defense officials have told CNN that information pertaining to the location of safe havens, explosives manufacturing, training and targets was acquired in the January ground operation.

 But the raid has faced questions from lawmakers about its utility and execution, with several Trump critics questioning the value of the intelligence, whether the right calculation about the raid's risks was made and whether the result was worth the costs.
 The father of Chief Petty Officer William "Ryan" Owens, who was killed in the firefight, has called for an investigation.